esigler/lita-locker/README.md

 ### Locking, Unlocking, State
 ```
-lock <subject>         - A basic reservation, with no time limit.  <subject> can be a resource or a label.
+lock <label>         - A basic reservation, with no time limit.
-unlock <subject>       - Remove a reservation.
+unlock <label>       - Remove a reservation.
 This can only be done by whomever made the request.
-steal <subject>        - Force removal of a reservation.
+steal <label>        - Force removal of a reservation.
 This can be done by anyone.
 ```

 ### Time-based locking - Not implemented yet!